locka99/cpp-to-rust-book/compiling_and_linking/index.md

 Also note that once we build, cargo creates a Cargo.lock file in our root directory.

-This file is an exact list of what packages our project pulled in, their version, their source url and any dependencies they had their of their own.

-This means if we invoke `cargo build` again the tool can exactly reproduce the same dependency configuration even from a clean configuration.
+This file is made so that if `cargo build` is invoked again it has an exact list of what packages need to be pulled and compiled.
+It stops situations where the code under our feet (so to speak) moves and suddenly our project no longer builds.
+So if the lock file exists, the same dependency configuration can be reproduced even from a clean.
 If you want to force the cargo to rebuild a new lock file, e.g. after changing Cargo.toml, you can type `cargo update`.

 [^1]: You can change the main entry point using a special  `#[start]` directive if you want on another function but the default is main\(\)